glic3rinu/passlib/docs/lib/passlib.hash.des_crypt.rst

   a 12-bit integer.
 Many implementations of des-crypt will accept a salt containing other characters, but vary wildly in how they are handled, including errors and implementation-specific value mappings.
-  To avoid all this, Passlib will throw an "invalid salt" if the salt string contains any non-standard characters.
+  To avoid all this, PassLib will throw an "invalid salt" if the salt string contains any non-standard characters.

 * Unicode Policy: